|Game Notes||NHL Stats||Press Clips|

 TRANSACTIONS IN PAST 7 DAYS

-- This is the fifth of eight meetings between the Sabres and Penguins this season.
+- This is the seventh of eight meetings between the Sabres and Penguins this season.

-- Last meeting: Pittsburgh defeated Buffalo 4-0 in Pittsburgh on March 25.
+- Last meeting: Buffalo defeated Pittsburgh 4-2 in Buffalo on April 18.

 THIS DAY IN SABRES HISTORY